lun0522/lighter/README.md

 `vulkansdk-macos-<version number>/macOS`.

-This README introduces the modules we created, and the decisions we made when we design them.
+This README introduces the modules we created, and the decisions we made when we designed them.
 The usage of classes and util functions is put right before the declaration in header files.
 You can start with a [Vulkan "Hello Triangle" example](https://github.com/lun0522/lighter/tree/master/lighter/application/vulkan), and then take a look at other applications under the lighter/application